rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ## Step 9: Confirm the Temperature Simulator module has been deployed

-To the view logs of the squeezenet module
+To the view logs of the Temperature Simulator module
 ```powershell
 PS C:\repo\iotedge\edge-modules\SimulatedTemperatureSensor> iotedge list
 NAME             STATUS           DESCRIPTION      CONFIG